Botts-Innovative-Research/osh-android/README.md

     4. Modify any necessary settings for the sensor.
     5. Tap the Send button to post the updated configuration.

 ### Configuring the Admin Panel
 Before building the project, ensure the required sensors are included in the settings.gradle and build.gradle files.

-    1. Build the project
+    Building the Node
         - Open the project files in your directory
-        - lcoate and extract the build module
+        - Locate and extract the build module
-        - click the launch script to start the node
-    2. Access the Admin Panel
+        - Click the launch script to start the node Accessing the Admin Panel
         - Open a supported browser and go to 'http://ip:port/sensorhub/admin/'
         - Type in the user and pw
         - Click on the 'Services tab'